 - Picnic trips on the sandbanks

 Tip: Try to book your trip through the guesthouse where you are staying.
-This would help in getting the best deals.
+This will help you get the best deals.

 Getting Around

-Transportation to the resort islands is only possible by seaplane or speedboat, both of which are pretty expensive – $300 to $500 for a short ride.
+Transportation to the resort islands is only possible by seaplane or speedboat, both of which are expensive—$300 to $500 for a short ride.

 Food

-The 4-star option, such as Kuredu Island Resort & Spa, hosts some packages, including meals at specific restaurants and afternoon tea every day along with some other activities.
+The 4-star option, such as Kuredu Island Resort & Spa, hosts some packages, including meals at specific restaurants, afternoon tea daily, and other activities.

-Most of the guesthouses serve classic Maldivian dishes for less than $12.
-However, you would still find fish, curry, and rice being served in every restaurant.
+Most guesthouses serve classic Maldivian dishes for less than $12.
+However, fish, curry, and rice are still served in every restaurant.

-You can also dine at the local restaurants in Maafushi, which have a price structure similar to the guesthouse restaurants but have a lot more variety to offer.
+You can also dine at the local restaurants in Maafushi, which have a price structure similar to the guesthouse restaurants but offer a lot more variety.

-The Maldives isn't a cheap Asian destination; however, you can still visit on a backpacker-friendly budget with planning and research.
+The Maldives isn't a cheap Asian destination; however, with planning and research, you can still visit on a backpacker-friendly budget.